Skip to main content

 Continuously monitor message performance and adjust content, targeting or design based on user engagement data.

 By following these steps, you can effectively create and deploy targeted, engaging messages that help guide users, announce new features, or enhance onboarding.
-The flexibility and customization options of Screeb Messages make it easy to communicate with users at the right time and in the right way.
+The flexibility and customisation options of Screeb Messages make it easy to communicate with users at the right time and in the right way.

 Did this answer your question?